Wesztman/glrl/README.md

 Green light/Red light, or glrl in short, is a simple status monitor written in bash.
 Use it to monitor anything that can evaluate into a bash boolean expression.

-Use config.yaml to list bash commands that evaluate to true or false
+Use config.yaml to list bash commands that evaluate to true or false (auto reloads on changes while running)

 ```yaml
 - title: "NS1"